The cheese production process

 Summary - Effective Emulsification

 Quadro Ytron® Z Emulsifiers are built to house up to 3 sets of rotors/stators with extremely fine radial tolerances.
 The rotors and stators themselves are made with different slot widths offering the user the ultimate in flexibility and multi-product usage.
 Product enters the Z Emulsifier housing axially and must pass through 1 to 3 sets of rotor/stator elements before exiting.
-With no recirculation of product, a controlled, high-intensity shearing is delivered equally to all fluid elements irrespective of product characteristics.
+With no recirculation of the product, a controlled, high-intensity shearing is delivered equally to all fluid elements irrespective of product characteristics.
 The shear rate is dependent only upon the rotor tip speed and the rotor/stator tooling selection.